MattYu/Data_Structures_and_Algorithms-Java-QuickUnion_with_weighted_tree_and_path_compression/README.md

 	- size[] keeps track of the number of elements a tree/set contains.
 	- When an object of class is initialized, all elements are initially unlinked.
 Thus id[i] is set initially to = i for all i in N. Likewise, size[i] = 1.
 	- When Union is performed, the root of the smallest tree is linked to the root of the largest tree (larger = container more elements)
-	- When Root(a) is perform, method returns the root of a AND compressed the tree if the height of the tree is greater than 2.
+	- When Root(a) is performed, method returns the root of a AND compressed the tree if the height of the tree is greater than 2.
 This further improves runtime.
 	- More specialized methods (not included here) could be added to solve specific tailored percolation problems

 	@ MTYU.
 COEN, Concordia University.
 2017